tyanai/vManager-Plugin-Jenkins/README.md

 ##### Version 2.5.4 (Sep 27, 2018)

--   Added a support in master/node setup.
-An ability to specify the master workspace.
+-   Added a support in controller/agent setup.
+An ability to specify the controller workspace.

 ##### Version 2.5.3 (Feb 7, 2018)